 All of the shares to be offered in this offering have been registered under the Securities Act.
-With regards to the offering in Japan, a filing of a securities registration statement and amendments thereto under the Securities and Exchange Laws of Japan has also been made with the Minister of Finance of Japan.
+With regards to the offering in Japan, a filing of a securities notice under the Securities and

+Exchange Laws of Japan will be made with the director of Kanto local finance bureau of Japan.
 The Japanese manager has agreed that the offering in Japan will be a public offering without listing in Japan and will be governed by Japanese laws and regulations.